 HURRICANE?
 CYCLONE?
 TYPHOON?
 They’re all the same, officially tropical cyclones.
 But they just use distinctive terms for a storm in different parts of the world.
 Hurricane is used in the Atlantic, Caribbean Sea, central and northeast Pacific.
 They are typhoons in the northwest Pacific.
 In the Bay of Bengal and the Arabia Sea, they are called cyclones.
-Tropical cyclone is used in the southwest India Ocean; in the southwestern Pacific and southeastern India Ocean they are severe tropical cyclones.
+The name tropical cyclone is used in the southwest Indian Ocean; in the southwestern Pacific and the southeastern Indian Ocean, they are severe tropical cyclones.

 A storm gets a name and is considered a tropical storm at 39 mph (63 kph).
 It becomes a hurricane, typhoon, tropical cyclone, or cyclone at 74 mph (119 kph).
 There are five strength categories, depending on wind speed.
 The highest category is 5 and that’s above 155 mph (249 kph).
 Australia has a different system for categorizing storm strength.

 If they are north of the equator they rotate counter-clockwise.
 If they are south, they rotate clockwise.

 The Atlantic and central Pacific hurricane seasons are June 1 through Nov.
 30. Eastern Pacific: May 15 to Nov.
 30; northwestern Pacific season is close to all year, with the most from May to November.
 The cyclone season in the south Pacific and Australia runs from November to April.
 The Bay of Bengal has two seasons April to June and September to November.

 The northwestern Pacific where Typhoon Haiyan has just hit.
 A normal year there involves 27 named storms.
 Haiyan is the 28th named storm and there has already been a 29th.
 By comparison, the Atlantic averages 11 named storms a year and this year there have been 12, none of them causing major problems.